WVPT: Transmitters

 During its days as a separately programmed PBS station, WVPT was the smallest PBS station licensed to Virginia.
 It primarily serves 22 counties and independent cities in Virginia and nine counties in West Virginia, one of the largest coverage areas in the PBS system.
 Much of this area is very mountainous.
 Largely because most of its service area is located in the United States National Radio Quiet Zone, its two main transmitters operated at only 525,000 watts and 141,000 watts in analog—in both cases, fairly modest for a full PBS member on the UHF band.
 Even in digital, they are not nearly strong enough to cover this vast and rugged area.
+Like all Shenandoah Valley stations, it depends mainly on cable, satellite and streaming for its viewership.

-WVPT's distributed transmission system allows the Charlottesville and New Market translators to rebroadcast digitally on the same frequencies as the parent stations under an experimental license.
-Digital DTS call signs are based on those of the respective main stations, suffixed with a sequential number.
+WVPT's distributed transmission system (DTS) allows the Charlottesville and New Market translators to rebroadcast on the same frequencies as the parent station.
+DTS call signs are based on those of the respective main stations, suffixed with a sequential number.
 For instance, the transmitter in Charlottesville is seen on UHF channel 15, virtual channel 51.1, and with the callsign WVPT1-DT.

+WVPT additionally runs a digital replacement translator which covers Monterey on VHF channel 12.
+VPM also holds a construction permit to build an ATSC 3.0 station at Elliott Knob, also on VHF channel 12 and licensed to Waynesboro.

 WVPY operated translators in Fulks Run, Luray and Ruckersville; these were discontinued when WVPY moved its transmitter to WVPT's tower.